Online Resource Allocation with Convex-set Machine-Learned Advice: Numerical Studies

 \textbf{Demand/Arrival models.} We conduct an analysis of two demand models, one with a uniform distribution, and the other with a normal distribution.
 In both models, we introduce random noise to the demand process using a uniform distribution.
 Specifically, denoting $x$ and $y$ as the number of high reward arrivals and low reward arrivals, respectively, in the first demand model, we have:

 Similarly, in the second model, we have:

 We set $m=20$, $r_h=1$, and $r_{\ell}=1/3$.
 We analyze both worst-case and uniform arriving orders in each demand model.

-\textbf{Construction of ML advice.} For the uniform demand distribution in Equation \eqref{distri1}, as shown in Figure \ref{fig:advice3}, constructing a box advice is a natural choice.
-However, for the normal demand distribution in Equation \eqref{distri2}, an ellipsoid advice is more appropriate, as shown in Figure \ref{fig:advice3}.
-We use $n=\{10,25\}$ as the number of samples used to construct the box and ellipsoid advice.
+\textbf{Construction of ML advice.} In the first approach, we fix the shape of the ML advice and, given the shape, determine its parameters.
+For the uniform demand distribution described in Equation \eqref{distri1} and illustrated in Figure \ref{fig:advice3}, a box-shaped advice is naturally suited.
+Conversely, for the normal demand distribution in Equation \eqref{distri2}, an ellipsoidal shape is more appropriate, as demonstrated in Figure \ref{fig:advice3}.
+We use $n=\{10,100\}$ as the number of samples used to construct the box and ellipsoid advice.
 To construct the box (ellipsoid) advice, we identify the smallest rectangle (ellipsoid) that encompasses at least $z\%$ of the sample points, where $z\% \in \{80\%,90\%\}$.
 For the ellipsoid advice, we apply the method in \cite{gartner1997smallest} to construct such an ellipsoid.

-The left plot of Figure \ref{fig:advice3} illustrates an example of how we construct the box advice, while the right plot of Figure \ref{fig:advice3} displays an example of the ellipsoid advice.
+In the second approach, we adopt a data-driven method to construct ML advice (uncertainty sets), as delineated in the work of \cite{bertsimas2018data}, particularly in Theorem 5.
+This method utilizes statistical hypothesis tests, specifically the Kolmogorov-Smirnov (KS) test, to construct uncertainty sets.
+There are two parameters, $\epsilon$, and $\theta$. $\epsilon$ sets the allowable sum of relative entropies across all marginals in the uncertainty set, ensuring that the total divergence from the worst-case distributions is bounded by $\log(1/\epsilon)$.
+Further, $\theta$ controls the number of vertices of the polyhedron and thus the computational complexity of the optimization.
+Figure \ref{fig:advicedb} showcases examples of such polyhedral advice.

+{ Finally, in the third approach, we leverage neural networks (NN) to construct ML advice.
+While NNs typically provide point forecasts, recent ensemble techniques enable probabilistic predictions in the form of prediction intervals.
+We adopt the method of \cite{pearce2018high}, training separate models for the high-reward and low-reward demand types using $n$ independent samples from the demand models in Equations \eqref{distri1} and \eqref{distri2}.
+Each model produces a prediction interval that we treat as a box-shaped advice set for Algorithm~\ref{alg:trans}.